 What Happens During an EEG?

 - You’ll lie down on the exam table or bed while the medical team places about 20 electrodes on your scalp.

 - The team will ask you to relax and lie first with your eyes open, and then closed.

 - You may be asked to breathe deeply and rapidly or to stare at a flashing light -- both of these activities produce changes in brain-wave patterns.

 What Happens After an EEG?

-- After an EEG, the electrodes are removed and the glue that held them in place is washed away with acetone.
-You may have to use additional acetone (nail polish remover) at home to completely remove the glue.
+- Your care team will remove the electrodes and wash off the glue that held them in place with acetone.
+You may have to use extra acetone (nail polish remover) at home to completely remove the glue.

-- Unless you are actively having seizures or are restricted by your doctor, you may drive home.
-If the EEG was performed overnight, you should arrange to have someone drive you home.
+- Unless you're actively having seizures or your doctor tells you not to, you may drive home.
+If you had the EEG overnight, you should arrange to have someone drive you home.

-- If you stopped taking anticonvulsant (antiseizure) medication for the EEG, you can usually start taking it again.
+- If you stopped taking antiseizure medication for the EEG, you can usually start taking it again.
 Talk to your doctor.